 Pelvic floor weakness

-A weak pelvic floor is the primary cause of urinary Incontinence.
+A weak pelvic floor is the primary cause of Urinary Incontinence.
 The pelvic floor muscles can lose their tone due to a number of different triggers, and which result in an inability to control urination.
-1 in 3 women experience incontinence every single day, which makes it more common than hay fever.
+1 in 3 women and 1 in 10 men experience Urinary Incontinence every single day, which makes it more common than hay fever.

 What causes pelvic floor weakness?

 The most common causes of pelvic floor weakness include:

 - Pregnancy and Childbirth: changes in hormones and the weight of a growing baby can place a lot of additional pressure on the pelvic floor while pregnant.
 You may start to experience pelvic floor weakness as early as 12 weeks in to pregnancy.
 The trauma of childbirth whether by natural birth or caesarean section can weaken the pelvic floor muscles, leaving the neck of the bladder unsupported resulting in long term issues with urinary leaks.
 This is particularly true following births involving forceps delivery.